Paytm to break even in 12-18 months: Bernstein

-New Delhi, May 27 (IANS) Paytm is on track to break even in 12-18 months with increased financial discipline and targeted strategic investments, investment research firm Bernstein said in a pre-IPO primer.
+New Delhi: Paytm is on track to break even in 12-18 months with increased financial discipline and targeted strategic investments, investment research firm Bernstein said in a pre-IPO primer.

 According to reports, Paytm is aiming to raise about $3 billion in an initial public offering (IPO) late this year, which could be the country's largest debut ever.